Time Keeps The Drummer

 Audiences are free to come and go as they please throughout the duration of the piece, to linger, to rest, and to reflect.
 It’s a show that evolves throughout the day, offering an opportunity to slow down, engage, and enjoy time in all its unpredictable forms.

-What would it be like to experience time through the eyes of children?
+What would it be like to experience time like children do?

 Tour Dates